mozilla/sep315/labs/03-investigating.md

 Would you be able to find the connections attempts?
 Can you tell which one were successful (i.e. attacker got a shell)?
 Using the learnings from the previous lab, can you draft how an alert for this event would look like?

 > **Tip**: Successful SSH connections result in more data being sent over the wire than unsuccessful ones.
+Look for vpc
+> flow data!

 ### Breadcrumbs